Feinstein International Famine Center at Tufts University

-Antonio Donini is visiting scholar at the Feinstein International Famine Center at Tufts University where he works on humanitarian policy issues.
+Antonio Donini is visiting fellow at the Feinstein International Famine Center at Tufts University where he works on humanitarian policy issues.
 He has recently taken early retirement from the United Nations.

 From 1999 to the summer of 2002 he was the director of the UN Office for the Coordination of Humanitarian Affairs and deputy UN humanitarian coordinator for Afghanistan.
 He was the chief of the Lessons Learned Unit of UN OCHA where he managed a program of independent studies assessing the effectiveness of humanitarian action in complex emergencies.